Climate change in the region

 South Australia’s approach to climate change.

-By Julia Grant, Department of Environment, Water and Natural Resources
+By Julia Grant, Department for Environment and Water

 Towards adaptation action.